Gzip versus bag-of-words for text classification: Experiments

-\paragraph{Our simple approach} is shown in Figure \ref{fig:simple}.\footnote{Full code for experiments can be found here: \url{https://github.com/flipz357/npc_gzip_exp}} First we apply string pre-processing such as removing dots and commas as well as lower-casing and token splitting at white space.
-Then we na\"ively filter out tokens that do not exceed some minimum amount of characters.
-The assumption that very short tokens tend to not contribute (so much) to the meaning of a text has been previously exploited in text classification, e.g., see \cite{2007:phd-Ana-Cardoso-Cachopo}.
+\paragraph{\textbf{\textsc{\textmd{\simple}}} for a simple KNN approach} is shown in Figure \ref{fig:simple}.\footnote{Full code for experiments can be found here: \url{https://github.com/flipz357/npc_gzip_exp}.} We apply string modifications such as removing dots and commas as well as lower-casing and token splitting at white space.
+Then we filter out very short tokens, since we assume that they tend to not contribute (so much) to the core of a text, an assumption that has also been previously exploited \cite{2007:phd-Ana-Cardoso-Cachopo}.
 Finally, to compare two strings, we apply a simple bag-of-tokens set-distance based on the Jaccard index that dates back to at least 1884 \cite{gilbert1884finley}.

+\paragraph{\textbf{\textsc{\textmd{\simpletr}}} is a trained bag-of-words approach} that is created by i) using a vectorized bag-of-words representation, where dimensions indicate counts of specific words, and ii) learning class-associated weight vectors from some training data.
+We use popular tfidf-normalized word count vectors (discounting words that occur in many documents).
+For learning the weight vector we use a default linear classifier with regularization.\footnote{LinearSVC classifier and vectorizers are taken from the \texttt{scikit-learn} package.}